ACT Heritage Library: Photographs

 Materials from the collections are being digitised and catalogued in the online database, Images ACT, which currently includes over 8,000 digitised photographs of the ACT and region from the ACT Heritage Library.
-Additional ACT photographs held in national and state institutions, as well those from Images ACT, can be found on Picture Australia.
+Additional ACT photographs held in national and state institutions, as well those from Images ACT, can be found in the National Library of Australia's digitised collection, Trove.

 Exhibitions

 The ACT Heritage Library regularly presents small exhibitions and display in their reading room, with additional exhibitions held in the Civic Library building.

 Some items from the ACT Heritage Library were featured in the touring exhibition National Treasures from Australia's Great Libraries, which toured every Australian state capital from 3 December 2005 to late 2007.

 Reflections of Canberra is an online exhibition, sampling the collection of the ACT Heritage Library and reflecting the changing landscape lifestyles of the Canberra region and its community.

 Collaborative services and projects

 The National Library of Australia and the ACT Heritage Library work cooperatively to ensure the preservation of newspaper titles published in the ACT under the Australian Newspaper Plan.

-The ACT Heritage Library contributes its digitised images from Images ACT, to Trove, an online service, managed by the National Library of Australia.
+The ACT Heritage Library contributes its digitised images from Images ACT to Trove.